MicroWebStacks/astro-examples/README.md

 Generate javascript that can be executed on the client.
 The UID set by the server, is fetched by the client inside a javascript file

+Note : although functional, this method is not recommended due to Vite complaning about dynamic import and security risk it implies.

 <img src="./media/17_dynamic-javascript.png" width="400">